- Dec 20

 - Drug Addiction Treatment

 Deaths related to opioid and opiate overdose in the United States continue to increase.
 Opioids include heavy-duty prescription pain relievers such as oxycodone, hydrocodone, tramadol and fentanyl.
 Heroin is also considered an opioid.
-According to the Centers for Disease Control and Prevention (CDC), more than 700,000 people died from a drug overdose from 1999 to 2017.
-In 2017, approximately 68 percent of the drug overdose deaths involved an opioid.
-Today, almost 130 Americans die every day from an opioid overdose.
+According to the Centers for Disease Control and Prevention (CDC), nearly 645,000 people died from opioid overdose from 1999 to 2021.
+In 2021, approximately 75 percent of drug overdose deaths involved an opioid.
+Today, almost 130 Americans die every day from opioid overdose.

 Opioid Overdose Symptoms